rackspace/php-opencloud/docs/userguide/services.md

 The `SetDefaults()` method takes up to four parameters:

-* the service type,
+* the service type
-* the service name,
+* the service name
-* the service region, and
+* the service region
 * the service URL type

 To set the defaults for the Object Storage service:

     $cloud->SetDefaults('ObjectStore','cloudFiles','DFW','publicURL');

-Use NULL to rely on the values set in the service default constants (SEE below):
+Use `NULL` to rely on the values set in the service default constants (SEE below):

     $cloud->SetDefaults('ObjectStore', NULL, 'ORD');